MBA with Real Estate Concentration

 Degree Requirements with Real Estate Concentration

 The Real Estate concentration is an optional set of electives that may be taken as part of the overall curriculum for obtaining an MBA.
 The overall degree program consists of 53 total hours with a required core curriculum making up approximately half of these hours.
-These core courses are listed below.

 Beyond the core course requirements, a student may choose up to 15 semester credit hours from a number of focus areas to develop knowledge and skills in a particular field of interest.
 The Real Estate education allows students to choose electives from the courses listed below.
 Specific real estate courses are recommended for this concentration and additional electives in this field are also offered.
 Please contact your advisor or refer to the current course catalog for overall course requirements, sequencing and prerequisites necessary to obtain an MBA.
 Courses listed are 3 semester credit hours unless otherwise noted.